 Then, cover the yeast mixture with a clean kitchen towel and set it aside while you mix together the rest of your dough ingredients.
 After about 5 minutes, the yeast will activate and start to appear foamy on top.
 That’s when you know it’s ready to add to your pretzel dough.

-Add both flours, the melted butter, and the salt to a large mixing bowl.
+Add both flours, the melted butter, and the salt to a separate large mixing bowl.
 Once your yeast mixture is activated, add that, too.
 Use your hands to work the dough together.

 When you first mix your flour, salt, butter, and yeast mixture, the dough will be very sticky.
 Use your hands to bring it together in the bowl as best you can.